 In primary GORD the problem is failure of the LOS.
 When this fails acid, pepsin and other stomach contents can reflux into the oesophagus, throat and lungs.
 Understanding this is key to understanding GORD and its treatment.

 The oesophagus passes through the chest and into the stomach which sits in the abdominal cavity.
-The chest and abdomen are separated by the diaphragm, a large flat muscle that helps us breath.
+The chest and abdomen are separated by the diaphragm, a large flat muscle that helps us breathe.
 The hole in the diaphragm through which the oesophagus passes is called the “hiatus”, meaning an opening or aperture from the Latin verb “hiare” which means to gape or yawn.
 When we swallow food, it is pushed down the oesophagus by co-ordinated muscular contraction in its wall and when it reaches the bottom the LOS opens to allow passage into the stomach.
 It then closes behind the food bolus to prevent reflux.
 This process obviously requires co-ordination.